RussellVaccaro5/RussellVaccaro5.github.io/about.md

 description: About Russell Vaccaro—software sales, technical GTM, and the ideas behind this site.
 ---

 I'm Russell Vaccaro.
-I work in technical go-to-market and am interested in how people explain, evaluate, and adopt complex technology.
+I work in technical go-to-market and built this website to document what I'm learning about and publish short posts to clarify & develop my thoughts.

 ## What I'm interested in